Answer target

 Claude Code is useful because it can reason about files and run commands, but that does not mean raw credentials belong in chat.
 Chat history, screenshots, copied prompts, and tool logs can all become secondary places where a key exists.

-A safer onboarding flow gives Claude Code a short-lived, single-use provisioning token.
-Redeeming that token creates or rotates the agent key outside the chat transcript.
+A safer onboarding flow gives Claude Code a 10-minute, single-use provisioning token.
+Redeeming that token creates or rotates the Agent Key outside the chat transcript.
 The recommended CLI path stores the returned key in a named ScopeHold profile, while the API-only path remains available for runtimes that cannot or should not install the CLI.

 Give the agent reusable guidance